 Here at Slickstream, we offer you a lot of options to increase your on-site engagement.
 Our search, discovery, and engagement tools are designed to blend seamlessly with your website, and to help users intuitively find more of your content.
 But how can you tell if they're working?
 That's where our analytics come in.

 A Reimagined Info Page

-This is the page that publishers will see when they sign in, and as such it's critically important to be both intuitive and informative.
+This is the page that creators will see when they sign in, and as such, it's critically important to be both intuitive and informative.
 Here's what it looks like with some sample data:

 Above the fold, you can now see the total performance of each of Slickstream's tools, with each module linking to a more in-depth breakdown (more on that later).

 - Recommendations refers to clicks from our Filmstrips

 - Searches, Favorites and Games Played are raw totals of each of those actions